 The Courses that make up our graduate program are thoughtfully designed to incorporate a wide variety of educational strategies, modeling techniques that students will use as nurse educators.
 Our outstanding simulation laboratories and experience with technology integration will prepare you for cutting-edge, evidenced-based, teaching-learning strategies.

 We understand that today’s nurse educators are required to manifest a versatile set of skills including understanding diversity, coping with constant scientific advances, and adapting to social and market changes.
 You will also get a chance to apply what you have learned in an educational setting with a practicum experience, and a scholarly project at the end of your course of study.

-For more information about the MSN, view the curriculum required for this degree, read about the MSN program in our Graduate Brochure (PDF), learn more about our admission process, or request more information.
+For more information about the MSN, view the curriculum required for this degree, read about the MSN program in our program flier, learn more about our admission process, or request more information.